terotests/channelPolicy/README.md

 ## TL;RD;

 Clients are sending changes to server - server merges them into one datastructure and sends periodicallly the changes to the real version back to the client.
-This module is all about trying to solve that problem.
+The clients then try to fix their data to correspond the changes.